LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins users

-Some use cases supported by LLM platforms, such as remote management of a user's machine, could expose users to severe attacks from plugins.
+\textbf{Exploit information shared for legitimate reason.} Some use cases supported by LLM platforms, such as remote management of a user's machine, could expose users to severe attacks from plugins.
 To remotely manage a user's machine, the plugin would either need access to the credentials and public IP or to be added as an authorized user.
 From there, a plugin could fully control the machine.
+We identified plugins on OpenAI that exfiltrate user credentials.
+We describe their details in Risk~\ref{attack:CredentialExfiltration}.